Myddleware/myddleware/docker/README.md

 make prod
 ```

-Visit the following page and follow the instructions
+Visit the following page than login with username `admin` and password `secret`

 - <http://localhost:30080>

-If you run Myddleware in a remote machine use instad of `localhost` the public IP address.
+If you run Myddleware in a remote machine use instead of `localhost` use the public IP address.